HolaJinn/hirescan/CORE FEATURES & CHECKLIST.md

 Make sure to prevent the actions of the recruiter that are not allowed on a server side (e.g : add recuiter, I removed the button for the recuiter but he can still access the endpoint, still he should be unauthorized to do it)

-Check the send password reset token feature (somehow the email is not being sent)

 2. Stripe payment